Poor Antony and Cleopatre really pissed Octavian and in 31bc Octavian showed who's boss.

 How far back man began to domesticate animals remains still to be solved.
 I would be inclined to think that such domestication probably began long before we know.

-Where ever man or Neanderthal lived they left scraps from their meals that would have attracted mice and other animals.
+Wherever man or Neanderthal lived they left scraps from their meals that would have attracted mice and other animals.
 The work of a cat on these small vermin would have been noticed by the humanoid, not to mention the advantage the cat would have hanging around the humanoid.

-Mutual Domestication I suppose!
+Mutual domestication I suppose.

 http://www.telegraphindia.com/1080311/jsp/nation/story_9004763.jsp